vimc/montagu-ci/README.md

 This is a Vagrant setup for creating a TeamCity server and build agents.
 It uses a shell script for provisioning.

+This is based off of [this repo](https://github.com/rodm/teamcity-vagrant) but is going to adapt over time to suite our needs for montagu.

+## Issues

+Use the `"CI system"` component in [YouTrack](https://vimc.myjetbrains.com/youtrack/issues?q=Component:%20%7BCI%20system%7D)

 ## Requirements

 1. Install in the host machine: